Custodial Parent Relocation In Virginia

 Advice for Parents.
 Whether you are the parent who wishes to relocate or the parent who seeks to prevent your child’s relocation, remember that there are never any guarantees as to what the court will decide.
 If you are the non-custodial parent, it will be important to present as much evidence of your positive relationship with your child, and steady involvement in the child’s life, as possible.
 If you are the custodial parent, you will need to provide the court with as many reasons as possible why the relocation will be in the child’s best interest, while describing for the court in detail what the child’s life will be like in his or her new location.

-Whether you are seeking to relocate or to block relocation, consult with an experienced family law attorney as early in the process as possible.
-The family lawyers at Livesay & Myers have years of experience handling custody relocation cases in jurisdictions across Northern Virginia.
+Whether you are seeking to relocate or to block relocation, consult with an experienced attorney as early in the process as possible.
+The custody lawyers at Livesay & Myers have years of experience handling custody relocation cases in jurisdictions across Northern Virginia.
 Contact us to schedule a consultation today.